Intelligence · The Salon

 These aren’t gotcha questions.
 They’re clarity questions.
 A hotel that knows the answers has had this conversation with themselves.
 A hotel that flinches has not.

-The best properties answer immediately.
-"When we see two men or two women in one room, we assume couple and offer the king.
+The best hotels answer immediately.
+“When we see two men or two women in one room, we assume couple and offer the king.
 If they correct us, we can move them to a queen-and-queen suite.
-Our staff is trained on this because we want guests to feel assumed, not explained."
+Our staff is trained on this because we want guests to feel assumed, not explained.”

-The Second Layer
+The Second Call We Make

 But the hotel doesn’t run itself in isolation.
 It runs through a network of vendors, partners, and staff recommendations.
 And that network matters.